Cannon (TV series): Novels

 While most of the British release covers featured photos of star William Conrad alone, three notable exceptions showed him alongside guest stars.
-On The Falling Blonde, the featured guest star is Lynne Marta, who appeared in the episodes "Girl in the Elecric Coffin" and "Deadly Heritage"; this was a photo.
+On The Falling Blonde, the featured guest star is Lynne Marta, who appeared in the pilot movie and the episodes "Girl in the Elecric Coffin" and "Deadly Heritage"; this was a photo.
 The other two exceptions appear on the only covers sporting rendered artwork rather than photos.
 On Farewell, Little Sister, the pictured guest star is Ralph Waite—who never actually appeared in a Cannon episode—as a plainclothes detective in a police car behind Cannon; and on "Shoot-Out", the pictured guest star is Monte Markham—being arrested by Cannon at shotgun point—who appeared in the episode "Vengeance".
 The random use of Waite's likeness suggests that at least the painted guest star images were unlicensed and have nothing to do with the context of any filmed episode.

 Parody

-In an episode of his Thames Television series, British comedian Benny Hill parodied 1970s American detective series.
-In the skit, Hill played several staple characters of the genre: Frank Cannon, Robert Ironside, Theo Kojak, Sam McCloud (ironically, all but the latter were airing on BBC1 at the time rather than on Hill's home of ITV) and, although he was not a part of the genre, Agatha Christie's Belgian detective, Hercule Poirot.
+In a 1976 episode of his Thames Television series, British comedian Benny Hill parodies 1970s American detective series in a sketch called "Murder on the Oregon Express".
+In it, Hill and the cast play numerous staple characters of the genre, including both Frank Cannon and Barnaby Jones.